(For Ph.D., D.M.A., and Ed.D. candidates only)

 One Dissertation Editor-approved PDF of the dissertation must be uploaded to the ETD database and final paperwork handed in to the Graduate School on or before the date specified in the academic calendar published each session, accompanied by one certificate of approval of doctoral dissertation defense, one signature page from the dissertation, and one ETD Availability Agreement form.
 It is the duty of the student to acquire a copy of the guidelines for preparing dissertations from the Graduate School or ETD website, and to conform to the requirements therein.
 All dissertations are also published by ProQuest/University Microfilms, Inc.

 No student gains the right to be recommended for the degree simply by fulfilling requirements.
 This right is reserved to the student’s committee.
-Changes of committee members must be approved by Graduate Program Director, and sent to the Graduate School.
+Changes of committee members must be approved by Graduate Program Director, and submitted to the Graduate School.

-A written qualifying examination is to be taken by each doctoral degree (Ph.D., D.M.A., D.N.P, D.P.T., Ed.D.) candidate at the time that the student and the Supervisory Committee deem appropriate.
+A written qualifying examination is to be taken by each doctoral degree (Ph.D., D.M.A., D.N.P, D.P.T., Ed.D.) candidate at the time that the student and thes supervisory committee deem appropriate.
 The major program may specify that its students must take an oral examination as well.
 In those cases, normally, the student shall pass the written examination before the oral examination is conducted.
 Upon completion of the examination process, the supervisory committee shall notify the Graduate School and the instructional school or program that the student has passed or failed the examination.
 A student who fails the examination will be given one opportunity to retake it with the permission of the supervisory committee.
-After a comprehensive exam is failed for a second time, the student is terminated from the program.
+After a qualifying exam is failed for a second time, the student is terminated from the program.
 Some programs do not administer qualifying examinations during the summer months.
 Check with the Graduate Program Director for specific program requirements.

 Admission to Candidacy